ericfoy/modoc/README.md

 ## Issues

-Bugs and Feature requests should be reported in the [Issue Queue](https://github.com/backdrop-contrib/modoc/issues)
+Bugs and Feature requests should be reported in the [Issue Queue](https://github.com/backdrop-contrib/modoc/issues) (doesn't exist yet).

 ## Current Maintainers